‘RHOC’ Star Tamra Judge Teases Upcoming Falling Out With Kelly Dodd, Says ‘More Information’ Will Be Revealed

 During a September 17 interview with Hollywood Life, Judge teased the upcoming moment and revealed that after “more information” is shared in regard to Dodd and her behavior, fans will begin to see a shift in alliances between the ladies of the show.

 “I think a lot comes out throughout the season.
-I mean, alliances shift and more information comes out,” Tamra said.
+I mean, alliances shift and more information comes out,” Judge said.
 “I don’t even know what to say.
 Just watch, watch and see.”

 While Judge couldn’t spoil any upcoming storylines on The Real Housewives of Orange County, she did make it clear that whatever happened between her and Dodd ended their friendship for good.
 As she explained, Dodd isn’t stable and appears to be a very angry person.

-Judge went on to say that when it comes to the remaining episodes of the Bravo TV, fans may get a “season nine vibe.”
+Judge went on to say that when it comes to the remaining episodes of the Bravo TV, fans may get a “Season 9 vibe.”

 As she explained, the last few seasons haven’t been great for the cast and because of that, she felt that the ladies needed to experience what they did during Season 14.

 As for the upcoming trip the ladies will be taking to San Diego, Judge, who credited herself with the idea for the trip, said she and the other women have a “really fun” time together.